erlang/eep/eeps/eep-00XX.md

 ```

 One of the main reasons MFArgs exist is because anonymous functions
-which close over an existing environment cannot be serialized across
+which close over an existing environment can only be serialized across
-nodes nor be persisted to disk, so when dealing with distribution,
+nodes nor be persisted to disk if they preserve the same module version.
-disk persistence, or hot code upgrades, you must carefully stick with
+Therefore, when dealing with distribution, disk persistence, or hot code
-MFArgs.
-Similarly, configuration files do not support anonymous
+upgrades, it is preferrable to use MFArgs instead.
+Similarly, configuration
-functions, and MFArgs are the main option.
+files do not support anonymous functions, and MFArgs are the main option.

 Due to those limitations, many functions in Erlang/OTP and also in
 libraries need to provide two APIs, one that accepts function types